muratsimsek003/speedTestwithPython/README.md

 # speedTestwithPython
 Speed test application using Python

-Here is a part of my "Simple but Useful" series. dont forget to install speedtest pip install speedtest-cli
+ Here is a part of my "Simple but Useful" series.

+ Don't forget to install speedtest

+ pip install speedtest-cli